paper-engineer/real-estate-updates/docs/README.md

+# What did so far

+7/2/2026

+- copied the whole thing into /docs by way of download and upload, now it works
+- updated nav pane, more or less
+- deleted sample posts (they're now in the main under examples folder)

+New post: copy one of the previous posts and update the header bar, fuck it.

+---

 # Minimal Mistakes remote theme starter

 Click [**Use this template**](https://github.com/mmistakes/mm-github-pages-starter/generate) button above for the quickest method of getting started with the [Minimal Mistakes Jekyll theme](https://github.com/mmistakes/minimal-mistakes).